luismiguelcasadodiaz/42Barcelona_CiberDiscovery/README.md

 Tiger-160
 ```

-### First approach
+#### First approach
-OSINT suggested that hashcat would be a good tool
+OSINT suggested that hashcat would be a good tool.

-With this [Hashcat beginners guide] (https://resources.infosecinstitute.com/topic/hashcat-tutorial-beginners/) i started the job.
+With this [Hashcat beginners guide](https://resources.infosecinstitute.com/topic/hashcat-tutorial-beginners/) i started the job.

 To know  hash modes **available** at Hashcat tool `Hashcat -h | grep 160`
 | Mode      | Name                                                      |usage|